sebastienserre/freemius-checkout-rewamped/readme.txt

 **Pro Version**
 * The Pro Version add a CPT which allow you to have a post by product and a custom single template.
 * New Widget to list your product where ever you want.
+* New Shortcode to display your products where ever you want.

 Sell Easily your digital Freemius products with WordPress